jax-ml/jax/docs/notebooks/Neural_Network_and_Data_Loading.md

 :id: 94PjXZ8y3dVF

 import numpy as np
-from jax.tree_util import tree_map
-from torch.utils.data import DataLoader, default_collate
-from torchvision.datasets import MNIST
+from torch.utils.data import DataLoader from torchvision.datasets import MNIST

 def numpy_collate(batch):
   """
-  Collate function specifies how to combine a list of data samples into a batch. default_collate creates pytorch tensors, then tree_map converts them into numpy arrays.
+  Collate function specifies how to combine a list of (input, label) tuples into a batch.
+  Separates the inputs and labels, then stacks them into NumPy arrays along a new leading batch dimension.
   """
+  inputs, labels = zip(*batch)
-  return tree_map(np.asarray, default_collate(batch))
+  return np.stack(inputs), np.stack(labels)

 def flatten_and_cast(pic):
   """Convert PIL image to flat (1-dimensional) numpy array."""